redpanda-data/connect/website/docs/components/processors/xml.md

      lib/processor/xml.go
 -->

+BETA: This component is experimental and therefore subject to change outside of major version releases.

 Parses messages as an XML document, performs a mutation on the data, and then overwrites the previous contents with the new value.